wonglok/enstudio/README.md

 3. Unzip and open the Effect Node Studio App

-4. Select the Code Template Folder in App
+4. In App, click open folder, choose the Code Tempalte Folder that you donwloaded & unzipped.

-5. NPM / Yarn install the dependencies code template
+5. `npm install` or `yarn` to install the dependencies code template

 6. `npm run dev` or `yarn dev`